A Medical Calling Leads to NATO Experience

 |0

-This work, A Medical Calling Leads to NATO Experience, by Ronald Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Medical Calling Leads to NATO Experience, by LTC Kristin Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.